Coeur d'Alene orthopedic surgeon suspected of hiding camera at his medical office's bathroom

 An employee of Greendyke contacted police March 21 about digital storage devices at Greendyke's business, police said.
 They contained video from what appeared to be a hidden camera in a bathroom that showed victims in "various stages of undress."

-Detectives obtained a search warrant for Greendyke's medical office and his residence, the release said.
+Detectives obtained a search warrant for Greendyke's medical office and his residence, they said.
 Police found and seized additional "evidentiary items" during the search.

 All of the known victims have been notified.